-The Criminal Justice Response Team, a group of 30 Kentucky citizens experienced in many different aspects of the criminal justice system, was created by Executive Order 97-888, and ratified by the 1998 General Assembly in House Bill 455.
+The Criminal Justice Response Team, a group of 30 Kentucky citizens experienced in many different aspects of the criminal justice system, was created by Executive Order 97-888, effective July 17, 1997.
 The Response Team was given the responsibility of reviewing Kentucky's criminal justice system, and providing recommendations to make the system more effective and efficient in reducing crime, addressing citizens' concerns and promoting public confidence in the system.
 There are many recommendations included within the Justice Cabinet that relate to specific recommendations of the Response Team.
 These recommendations are noted on the individual pages for the departments within the Cabinet.

 Moreover, the entire Justice Cabinet has been given a major policy priority.
-Enacted funding for each of the major departments and agencies of the Cabinet represents a significant expansion of responsibilities, financial support, and a recognition of the priority placed upon the Commonwealth's criminal justice system in the Budget of the Commonwealth.
+Recommended funding for each of the major departments and agencies of the Cabinet represents a significant expansion of responsibilities, financial support, and a recognition of the priority placed upon the Commonwealth's criminal justice system in the Governor's recommended budget.